streamingfast/substreams/docs/new/common/intro-injective.md

 **With Substreams, you can extract data from the Injective blockchain**.
-Then, you can consume the data in several ways, such as a subgraph, streaming or using a SQL database.
+Then, you can consume the data in several ways, such as a subgraph, through gRPC streaming, using a SQL database and many more.

 <figure><img src="../../.gitbook/assets/intro/injective-logo.png" width="100%" /></figure>